Office: Gilbert House Rm. 32

 Office: Davies House, Room 202

-Research Interests: Financial Risk Management, Behavioral Finance, Real Estate Economics, Spatial Econometrics
+Research Interests: Financial Risk Management, Behavioral Finance, Real Estate Economics

 Steve Firestone is an Assistant Teaching Professor of Finance and the Director of the Master of Science in Finance program at Drew University.
 His research focuses on market and credit risk, fixed income valuation, behavioral finance, and real estate economics.
 Prior to joining Drew, Steve served for seven years as a U.S. Treasury official in The Office of The Comptroller of the Currency, providing effective oversight of institutional trading and lending activities at some of the country’s largest banks.
 His tenure in government service followed a twenty-year career in the financial markets as a fixed income trader, portfolio manager, and investment banker.
-Steve has also been committed to public service, serving on the Zoning Board of Adjustment in Hoboken, N.J. and serving as both a Planning Commissioner and Zoning Board Member in Charlotte, N.C.
-He received a B.A. in Economics from Bucknell University, an M.B.A in Finance and Public Policy from Indiana University, and is working towards his Ph.D. from University of North Carolina at Charlotte.
-Steve completed his Chartered Alternative Investment Analyst (CAIA) designation in 2009 and is active in the CAIA Association and the International Association for Quantitative Finance.
-He is also an avid runner, and completed two TCS New York City Marathons (2017,2018).
+Steve has also been committed to public service, currently serving on the Site Plan Review Advisory Board in Princeton, N.J.
+He has previously served on the Zoning Board of Adjustment in Hoboken, N.J. and both the Planning Commission and Zoning Board in Charlotte, N.C.
+He received a B.A. in Economics from Bucknell University, an M.B.A in Finance and Public Policy from Indiana University, and is working towards his D.B.A at Drexel University.
+Steve completed his Chartered Alternative Investment Analyst (CAIA) designation in 2009 and is active in the CAIA Association, the International Association for Quantitative Finance, and the Commercial Real Estate Finance Council where he serves on the Education Committee.
+He is also an avid runner, completing two New York City Marathons (2017, 2018).

 Office: Faulkner House